surged20/homebrew-conversion-tools/Wizards of the Coast; Crypts of Kelemvor.md

 Any character standing in the entrance to this area when the door falls must decide which side of the door to move to.
 The character must also succeed on a DC 12 Dexterity saving throw or take 5 ({@dice 1d10}) bludgeoning damage and be knocked prone.

-Any characters left in {@area 3|Area 3: Main Crypt} when the door falls can pull the lever to open it and join the fight.
-If all the characters are in {@area 5|Area 5: Wight Tomb}, the door can be opened manually (see "Features of the Crypts," above).
+Any characters left in {@area 3|Area 3} when the door falls can pull the lever to open it and join the fight.
+If all the characters are in {@area 5|Area 5}, the door can be opened manually (see "Features of the Crypts," above).

 After the fight, a successful DC 13 Intelligence (Investigation) check can be made to examine the door mechanism and locate a hidden latch that opens the door from inside.
 This check cannot be made in combat.